liuqx315/Multiscale-pattern/doc/guide/source/c_interface/Skeleton.rst

 ============================================

-The following is a skeleton of the user's main program (or calling program) for the integration of an ODE IVP.
-Some steps are independent of the NVECTOR implementation used; where this is not the case, usage specifications are given for the two implementations provided with ARKode: steps marked [P] correspond to NVECTOR_PARALLEL, while steps marked [S] correspond to NVECTOR_SERIAL.
+The following is a skeleton of the user's main program (or calling program) for the integration of an IVP.
+Some steps are independent of the NVECTOR implementation used.
+Where this is not the case, usage specifications are given for the two implementations provided with
+ARKode: steps marked [P] correspond to NVECTOR_PARALLEL, while steps marked [S] correspond to NVECTOR_SERIAL.

 1. [P] Initialize MPI